Petronella Robotics / Overview

 Usually respond within 1 hour · No hard sell

 Most organizations that ask for a robot do not need a single product.
-They need a coordinated combination of hardware, perception, control, learning, and integration that fits a specific task.
-That coordinated work is custom robotics development.
+They need a coordinated combination of hardware, perception, control, learning, and integration that fits a specific task, runs inside a regulated boundary, and survives an auditor visit.
+That is the lane Petronella Technology Group occupies.

 Custom robotics development is the engineering practice of taking a real-world task that a human, a fixed-function machine, or no automation currently performs and producing a robotic system that performs it well enough to evaluate, deploy, or scale.
 It spans hardware selection, mechanical adaptation, sensor integration, perception software, motion planning, learned policies, teleoperation surfaces, simulation, safety analysis, and the operational documentation that lets the system survive the handoff to an operating team.
 It is not a product purchase.
 It is a project.

 The label "robotics" gets stretched in the market to cover everything from fixed industrial cobots to autonomous vehicles to surgical platforms to humanoid demos.
 To be useful, the practice has to be scoped.
-Petronella's robotics practice deliberately stays inside prototyping, research-and-development, and demonstration builds.
-We do not ship industrial cobot integration, autonomous vehicles, surgical robotics, weapons platforms, or humanoid manufacturing.
-Inside the lane we do operate, the work is a custom build, not a configured purchase.
+Petronella's robotics practice deliberately stays inside prototyping, research-and-development, and demonstration builds for organizations whose data is regulated.
+We do not ship industrial cobot integration as a turnkey deliverable, autonomous vehicles, surgical robotics, weapons platforms, or humanoid manufacturing.
+Inside the lane we do operate, the work is a custom build, not a configured purchase, and the cybersecurity overlay is built in on day one rather than bolted on at the end.

 The taxonomy a buyer should know